 - If you've cut yourself short or don't have the time or patience to wait for the nut meal to soak, you can gently simmer it for 5 minutes (though it is no longer raw).

-- In the fridge for up to 3 days or you can freeze it too.
+- Airtight in the fridge for up to 3 days.